wavefrontHQ/docs/pages/doc/csp_accounts-service.md

 <tr>
 <td>
 Account ID</td>
 <td>ID of the account.
 We prefix this ID with <strong>sa::</strong>. <p>A service account name must be unique.
-Operations for Applications converts a service account ID to lower case to avoid confusion that can result from almost identical account names (e.g. Service-1 and service-1).
+Tanzu Observability converts a service account ID to lower case to avoid confusion that can result from almost identical account names (e.g. Service-1 and service-1).
 Users can type upper case or lower case. </p> </td>
 </tr>
 <tr>
 <td>
 Tokens</td>
-<td>List of API tokens that the service account can use to authenticate to the Operations for Applications service instance.
+<td>List of API tokens that the service account can use to authenticate to the Tanzu Observability service instance.
 <ul><li>Click the <strong>Edit</strong> icon to change the token name. </li>
 <li>Click <strong>Revoke</strong> to revoke a token.
 Any service account that uses the token can no longer authenticate to the service instance. </li>
 <li>Click <strong>Generate</strong> to generate additional tokens.
 Having multiple active tokens makes it possible to revoke some tokens.
 For example, if the service connects to several proxies, you can generate a token to connect to each proxy.
 You can revoke the token for one proxy but leave the others.
 You can have up to 20 API tokens per service account at any given time.</li>